Lattice-Code Multiple Access: Architecture and Efficient Algorithms: Numerical Results

-We next consider the MU-MIMO setup where the receiver is equipped with $N_R$ antennas.
-We neglect the spreading process, and the spatial signatures of the receive antenna array play the role of the spreading sequences.
-In this setup, the iterative ESE or BP algorithms are implemented in the form of an iterative linear MMSE soft cancellation algorithm: the signal of each received antenna can be viewed as a chip-level signal in IDMA/SCMA; the chip-level cancellation with elementary extrinsic information feedback is conducted;the linear MMSE filtering combines all $N$ received antennas signals.
+Here we present the numerical results for MU-MIMO where the receiver is equipped with $N_{R} $ antennas.
+The channel coefficients follow the Rayleigh distribution.
+In this setting, the iterative ESE or BP algorithms are implemented in the form of an iterative linear MMSE soft cancelation algorithm: the signal of each received antenna can be viewed as a chip-level signal in IDMA/SCMA; the chip-level cancelation with elementary extrinsic information feedback is conducted;the linear MMSE filtering combines all $N_{R}$ received antennas' signals.

-Fig. \ref{Fig_FER_LCMA_MUMIMO_N4} shows the FER of LCMA with various system loads, where $K=10,12,14$ and $N_{R}=4$.
-BPSK and a length-320 5G NR LDPC code of rate 1/2 is utilized. $Q=10$ receiver iterations are implemented in the baseline scheme with MMSE soft cancellation.
-It is clear that even with parallel processing, LCMA can support a system load of no less than 350\%, while the baseline scheme with iterative receiver cannot support a system load greater than 200\% where the FER curve flats out.
-It is also observed that LCMA achieves the full receive diversity of the multi-user MIMO channel for all system loads evaluated.
+Fig. \ref{Fig_FER_LCMA_MUMIMO_N8} shows the BLER of LCMA where $N_{R}=8$ and $K=16,20,24$.
+BPSK and a length-480 5G NR LDPC code of rate $k/m$=1/2 are utilized. $Q=10$ receiver iterations are implemented in iterative MMSE detection.
+Perfect receiver-side CSI is considered in the simulation.
+It is clear that LCMA can support a system load of no less than 300\%, while the baseline scheme with iterative receiver cannot support a system load greater than 200\% where the BLER curve flats out.